Chemistry: Generation 2+ LICA

-IONIS-FB-LRx is a Generation 2+ ligand-conjugated antisense (LICA) drug designed to reduce the production of complement factor B (FB).
+IONIS-FB-LRx is a ligand-conjugated (LICA) investigational antisense medicine designed to reduce the production of complement factor B (FB).
 Genetic association studies have shown that overaction of this cascade has been associated with the development of several complement-mediated diseases, including IgA nephropathy (IgAN).
 FB, a key regulatory protein, is produced predominately in the liver and circulates at high levels throughout the vascular system, including in the kidney.

 About IgA Nephropathy (IgAN)